TeamEpicProjects/Traffic-Surveillance-System/README.md

        git clone https://github.com/TeamEpicProjects/Traffic-Surveillance-System.git

       There are many folders in this repository, you only have to use **Pipeline** as it contains all the code you need to run the Traffic Surveillance System.

+2. Requirement File download

+      You need to install all requirement  libraries.

+       cd Pipeline
+       Python install -r Req.txt

+3. Weights, cfg and names file

+      In pipeline.py file you have to give a path to your weights, cfg and names files from line number 51 to 63